Chart Color Schemes

 Rouse Hill - Beaumont Hills's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Rouse Hill - Beaumont Hills, with a very low prevalence of common health conditions across all age groups.
+Health outcomes data shows excellent results in Rouse Hill - Beaumont Hills, with a very low prevalence of common health conditions across all age groups.

-The rate of private health cover is exceptionally high at approximately 59% of the total population (11,384 people).
-Asthma and mental health issues are the most common medical conditions in the area, affecting 5.9 and 5.1% of residents respectively.
-A significant majority, 78.7%, report being completely clear of medical ailments, compared to 79.5% across Greater Sydney.
-The area has 10.6% of residents aged 65 and over (2,039 people), which is higher than the 9.5% in Greater Sydney.
-Health outcomes among seniors are particularly strong but require more attention than those of the broader population.
+Approximately 59% of the total population (11,384 people) have private health cover, which is exceptionally high.
+The most prevalent medical conditions are asthma and mental health issues, affecting 5.9% and 5.1% of residents respectively.
+A significant majority, 78.7%, report being completely free from medical ailments, compared to 79.5% across Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over, with 10.6% (2,039 people), compared to the 9.5% in Greater Sydney.
+While health outcomes among seniors are strong, they require more attention than those of the broader population.

 Frequently Asked Questions - Health